What’s the difference between Webcast and Web Conferencing?

-Webcast and Web-Conferencing: A webcast is a media presentation distributed over the Internet using streaming media technology to distribute a single content source to many simultaneous listeners/viewers.
-A webcast may either be distributed live or on demand.
+A webcast is a media presentation distributed over the Internet using streaming media technology to distribute a single content source to many simultaneous listeners/viewers.
+You can distribute a webcast either live or on-demand.

 A professional corporate webcast usually features professional filmed vision and audio, a branded page and PowerPoint Slides.
 Professional corporate webcasts are a popular corporate choice for many events including seminars, conferences, AGM’s and product launches.